SitecorePowerShell/Book/training.md

 ### Pipelines

-PowerShell supports chaining of commands through a feature called “Pipelines” using the pipe “\|”.
+PowerShell supports chaining of commands through a feature called "Pipelines" using the pipe "\|".
 Similar to Sitecore in that you can short circuit the processing of objects using **Where-Object**.
 Let’s have a look at a few examples.

+**Note:** The characters `$_` and `$PSItem` represent the current object getting processed in the pipeline.

 **Example:** The following queries a Sitecore item and removes it.